 The area around the eyes is frequently one of the first places for signs of aging and fatigue to become apparent.
 As a result, many men and women often feel they look much older and more tired than they actually are, which can be particularly troubling in the workplace and/or social settings.
-At our practice, our NYC plastic surgeons—Stafford R. Broumand, MD and Daniel Y. Maman, MD— offer eyelid surgery for individuals interested in reducing wrinkles, puffiness, and other concerns that may be contributing to an aged look.
+At our practice, plastic surgeons Stafford R. Broumand, MD and Daniel Y. Maman, MD offer eyelid surgery for individuals interested in reducing wrinkles, puffiness, and other concerns that may be contributing to an aged look.
 Medically referred to as blepharoplasty, the procedure can also eliminate the drooping of excess eyelid skin, helping some patients improve their field of vision.
 By employing leading eyelid surgery techniques, our doctors can help take years off your appearance with exceptionally natural-looking results.

 What Can Blepharoplasty Do for Me?*

 Customized to target the upper eyelid, lower eyelid, or both, blepharoplasty can offer patients a number of aesthetic benefits for a refreshed, more youthful appearance.
 More specifically, eyelid surgery can often help: